Prostitution in Europe: Bosnia and Herzegovina

 Prostitution in Bosnia and Herzegovina is legal, but related activities such as solicitation and keeping a brothel are illegal.
 The law treats procuring as a major crime.
 Under the law, trafficking is a state-level crime that carries a sentence of up to 10 years in prison.
 In 2016, UNAIDS estimated there to be 4,000 prostitutes in the country.

 Croatia

 Prostitution in Croatia is illegal, but common.
 Forcible prostitution, any kind of brothels, or procuring are treated as felony, while voluntary prostitution is considered to be infraction against public order (for prostitutes only; clients are not in violation of law).
-Like in many other Southeast European countries, the problem of human trafficking for the purposes of sex is big in Croatia.
-However, according to the U.S. State Department, Croatia is a tier 1 country, actively working to prevent the sex trade.
+As in other Southeast European countries, the problem of human trafficking for the purposes of sex is a concern in Croatia.
+However, according to the United States Department of State, Croatia was a tier 1 country as of 2011, actively working to prevent the sex trade.
+As of 2021 report, Croatia has been placed in tier 2 since 2013.

 Cyprus

 The law does not prohibit prostitution itself, but operating brothels, organizing prostitution rings, living off the profits of prostitution, encouraging prostitution or forcing a person to engage in prostitution are illegal activities.